Fire Wards and Tub Trucks

 The best tools turned out to be buckets and wet carpets and blankets.
 The Jewett House across Main Street, and wooden buildings like the Parks Store , the Scott House, and the Masonic Hall building that today houses Civil Consultants and then contained the post office, were saved only by being covered with wet blankets.

-Civic leaders gathered to replace the lost village hall and stores with the brick business block we know today.
+Civic leaders gathered to replace the lost village hall and stores with a large brick business block.
 They formed a Newichawannack Hall Association and designed a new facility that later came to house everything from dances to bowling and the first modern movies of the 20th century.

 The Portland Street Engine House -- Read more detailed account.....

-After the big Central Square fire, a new engine house was built that still stands today on Portland Street across from South Berwick Public Library.
+After the big Central Square fire, a new engine house was built that stood for the next century at 30 Portland Street.
 South Berwick continued to improve its fire protection in the late 1800s, with a 50-member Piscataqua Fire Engine Company and a 40-member Fire King Engine Company compensated through abatement of their poll taxes.
 In the 1880s a third company was added and the fire house redesigned and repaired.

 In 1891 the entire town was divided into three forest fire districts, each with a warden, to protect outlying areas as well as the village.
 The arrival of electrification was bringing advantages, but also new hazards to homes, however.
 And fires still continued to victimize homeowners.
-In the early 1890s, for example, a blaze destroyed the beautiful Academy Hill estate of the late Congressman and woolen mill owner, John Holmes Burleigh.
+In the early 1890s, for example, a blaze destroyed the large hillside mansion of the late Congressman and woolen mill owner, John Holmes Burleigh, off Academy Street.

 But more firefighting resources were becoming available, too.
 In 1894 the town began connecting fire hydrants to water pipes running through the village.
 In 1896 it installed a steam fire alarm.
 Firemen were now paid $5 per year, and Hose Co.
 No. 1 was formed, complete with its own bylaws spelling out rules of procedure, and specifying gentlemanly conduct.